Evening Primrose family (Onagraceae)

 Cultivation: The preference is full sun, dry conditions, and lean soil that is either rocky or sandy.
 Most growth occurs during the first half of the year, afterwhich it forms seeds and becomes dormant (although it doesn't necessarily die down).
 This plant will grow in more fertile soil if it is well-drained, but has difficulty competing with taller plants.

-Range & Habitat: In Illinois, Missouri Evening Primrose has been observed in natural habitat in only St. Clair county, where it may be extirpated (see Distribution Map).
+Range & Habitat: In Illinois, the native Missouri Evening Primrose has been observed in natural habitat in only St. Clair county, where it may be extirpated (see Distribution Map).
 Habitats include hill prairies and limestone glades.
 Outside of the state, this plant is also observed in dry prairies and barrens with sparse vegetation; these habitats often have gravelly or sandy soil.
 Missouri Evening Primrose is often grown in flower gardens.

 Faunal Associations: Sphinx moths pollinate the flowers while seeking nectar.
 Various bees may visit the flowers to collect pollen during the early morning or evening, but they are too small to be effective pollinators.
 Little information is available about this plant's relationships to birds or mammals.